 After her time at JMU, Dr. Cowan returned to Central Pennsylvania and obtained licensure as a psychologist.
 She is currently in private practice in the Harrisburg area providing individual sport psychology and performance enhancement services to local athletes, as well as therapy for adolescents and adults.
 She is also an active member of the Pennsylvania Psychological Association, serving on committees including the Ethics Committee and the Committee for Multiculturalism.
 In her spare time, Dr. Cowan enjoys yoga, hiking, spending time with her family and friends, and cheering on her favorite sports teams.

-Rachel Webb is currently a graduate student at Adler University in the Counseling psychology program with a specialization in Sport and Health Psychology.
-She will be earning her certification in both fields in June 2017.
-She is an intern for Dr. Borlabi Consulting and will be interning for the Chicago Bulls come fall of 2016.
-Rachel is also an intern for Old Irving Park Community Clinic where she will be receiving her certification hours and is also working with the Noble Networks private schools as a Sport Psychology Consultant extern.
+Dr. Rachel Webb is currently responsible for providing performance consultations and mental health services at University of Arizona Tuscon.
+Prior, she was a graduate student at Adler University in the Counseling psychology program with a specialization in Sport and Health Psychology.
+She was an intern for Dr. Borlabi Consulting and the Chicago Bulls.
+Rachel was also an intern for Old Irving Park Community Clinic where she will be receiving her certification hours and is also working with the Noble Networks private schools as a Sport Psychology Consultant extern.
 She is currently working at Logan Square and Wicker Park fitness.

 Rachel was recently the communications intern for Cures Within Reach, a non-profit organization dealing with drug repurposing.
 She is also in affiliation with her programs board ASHA, organizing educational and community service events.
 She is an AASP member and has attended the last two years of conferences as well as presented her work at the Western Psychological Association Conference.
 She presented work at her undergraduate Annual Student Research and Creative Works Symposium on the effects of coaching behavior and leadership on player performance as well.